MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_4 and S2-S4/README.md

 # Protocol for Generating Figure 4, S2, S3, and S4

-This repository contains the workflow used to generate **Figure 4, S2, S3, and S4** for the publication.
+This repository contains the workflow used to generate the following figures for the publication:

 - [Figure 4](https://github.com/user-attachments/assets/3509c8dd-86aa-41e3-839d-1b8c46a58d36)
 - [Figure S2](https://github.com/user-attachments/assets/6e46cee4-d179-4964-89cf-c762d62dec12)